discordjs/guide/guide/popular-topics/permissions.md

 ### Removing overwrites

-To remove an overwrite for a specific member or role you get it from the channels permissionOverwrites collection and call the `.delete()` method on it.
+To remove an overwrite for a specific member or role you can get it from the channels permissionOverwrites collection and call the `.delete()` method on it.
 Since the collection is keyed by the targets ID (either role ID or user ID) the respective overwrite is very easy to access.

 ```js
 channel.permissionOverwrites.get(message.author.id).delete();